-The Outlander books and TV series have captured imaginations and hearts across the world, and I’ll be the first to admit that I’m no exception.
+The Outlander books and TV series have captured imaginations and hearts across the world, and we’ll be the first to admit that we’re no exception.

-As a history fan who grew up in Scotland, it’s been fascinating to follow the story of Jamie and Claire and delve a little deeper into the tumultuous period of the 18th century Jacobite risings.
+As history fans who grew up in Scotland, it’s been fascinating to follow the story of Jamie and Claire and delve a little deeper into the tumultuous period of the 18th century Jacobite risings.

-Outlander was filmed on location in Scotland, and I’ve created a list of my top 10 filming locations to help you plan an Outlander Tour of Scotland …
+Outlander was filmed on location in Scotland, and we’ve created a list of our top 10 filming locations to help you plan an Outlander Tour of Scotland …

 The striking 14th century Doune Castle features as the fictional 18th century Castle Leoch, being home to Clan MacKenzie.